Robert-DeForrest-Reynolds/ExoPyle/DeveloperLogs.md

  - [ ] Language Server Protocol Implement
  - [ ] Note-Taking System Implementation
  - [ ] Window Manager (an optional refactor over the simplistic default window manager, that only support a single-column vertical-box)

+# Rough Documentation

+There are 4 states by default: Normal; Insert; Prompt;